 A number of Parish and Town Councils are now preparing Neighbourhood Plans for their respective parish areas.
 Details for each of these Neighbourhood Plans are set out below and more information on each can be found by clicking the purple links.

-Summary tables, showing Neighbourhood Plans under preparation and "made" (adopted) Plans (as at April 2020) together with their respective status in development management (determining planning applications), may be viewed through the links below:
+Summary tables, showing Neighbourhood Plans under preparation and "made" (adopted) Plans (as of April 2021) together with their respective status in development management (determining planning applications), may be viewed through the links below: